 That was followed by a parade to join the Aristocrats Car Club’s car show in uptown Northwood, held in conjunction with Northwood’s annual Founder’s Day celebration.

 From there the crew adjourned to Northwood’s airport grounds for the time trials.
 As a first-time attendee, I saw this as a pretty laid-back affair – at least until the cars started heading down the timed course adjacent to the airport.
 Multiple runs meant nobody was babying their cars.
 They ran ’em hard.
 But the sight of elbows resting on the driver’s door suggested that it might be as much about the fun of winding it out as it is about the competition.

 Have you heard a vintage four-banger at full song lately?
 Here’s your chance.
 This meetup happens yearly in September and no matter where you are in the upper midwest, it’s within driving distance.
-Be advised that this is not a heavily-promoted, live-streamed packed-grandstands type of event.
-What you will take home, though, is the comradery and easy pace that’s often lost in the flash and bravado of the modern-day push to win at all costs.
+And it’s a pretty laid-back affair.
+No heavy promotion, live-streaming or packed grandstands.
+(In fact, no grandstands at all!)
 The F.A.S.T.
 Speed Meet embodies the pure fun and simplicity of home-brewed modified vintage cars going way faster than they were ever intended to go; one of the best ways I know to venerate the birth of hotrods.
-Well done, guys.